top of page

 Before being defeated and withdrawing from the southern Mykolaiv and Kherson oblasts, the Russians tried to make it impossible for Ukrainian life to return.
 They shot down water towers and poisoned wells with dead dogs or their own deceased soldiers.

-In April 2023, we started to install 1000 litre water barrels in liberated villages and delivering drinking water to them.
+In April 2023, we started to install water barrels in liberated villages and regularly filling them with drinking water.
 Then, in June 2023, the Russians destroyed the Nova Kakhovka Dam.
 Overnight, the resultant flooding contaminated the water supply of every village, town and city along the Dnipro River in Kherson oblast.
 Wells also started to test positive for Cholera; people were terrified and desperate.
 Within a matter of days, we went from delivering water to 1,000 people in 11 villages - to delivering water to 30,000 people across 36 villages, towns and cities.
-With a rapid expansion of the team, we delivered over half a million litres.
+With a rapid expansion of the team, we delivered over half a million litres in total.

-We designed and implemented a self-sufficiency model, where we installed and gave water-transportation equipment to each of the villages, so they were no longer reliant on anyone else to bring them water.
+We also designed and implemented a self-sufficiency model, where we put together and distributed water collection equipment for each of the villages.
+This meant they were no longer reliant on us to fill the water barrels.
 We liaised with local governments to ensure the villages' free access to safe wells.
 For Kherson city, we handed over our water deliveries to the official water utility, Vodakanal.

 RECONSTRUCTION